Aantrreksh/sql-query/sqlref/sql_reference.md

 - The following keywords can be used to define range boundaries:
     - `CURRENT ROW`: Specifies to use the current row as a bound.
     - `UNBOUNDED`: Specifies to use negative or positive infinity as a lower or upper bound.
-    - Depending on the context `PRECEDING` specifies:
+    - Depending on the context, `PRECEDING` specifies:
         - `RANGE`: The lower bound of the value range.
         - `ROWS`: The number of rows before the current row.
-    - Depending on the context `FOLLOWING` specifies:
+    - Depending on the context, `FOLLOWING` specifies:
         - `RANGE`: The upper bound of the value range.
         - `ROWS`: The number of rows after the current row.